-The compensation of the NEOs, other than that of the President and CEO, is recommended by the President and CEO and reviewed and recommended by the Committee for approval by the Board of Directors.
+The compensation of the NEOs, other than that of the position of President and CEO, is recommended by the President and CEO and reviewed and recommended by the Committee for approval by the Board of Directors.
 The compensation of the President and CEO is recommended by the Committee and approved by the independent members of the Board of Directors.
 The President and CEO serves at the will of the Board.
 Neither the President and CEO nor the other NEOs have an employment contract.
-For a discussion on the compensation of the President and CEO, please see the section entitled "Compensation of the President and Chief Executive Officer" on page 48.

-2016 Base Salary Increases
+2017 Base Salary Increases

 The base salaries of NEOs are paid in U.S. dollars in order to provide for a more precise, meaningful and stable comparison with U.S. denominated salaries of incumbents in equivalent positions within the comparator group.
 As part of the NEOs' annual compensation review, base salaries were set with reference to the median of the selected Class I Railroads comparator group.
 Salary increases reflect market competitiveness, economic outlook, leadership abilities, retention considerations and succession plans.
-Base salaries for Messrs.
-Jobin, Houle and Cory were set at a competitive level based on equivalent positions within the comparator group.
-Base salaries for Messrs.
-Ruest and Finn were adjusted in 2016 to maintain a market competitive compensation envelope.
-For more information on base salaries, please refer to page 41.
+Base salaries for all the NEOs were adjusted in 2017 to maintain a market competitive compensation envelope.
+For more information on base salaries, please refer to page 42.

-2016 Annual Bonus Results
+2017 Annual Bonus Results

-As in prior years, the President and CEO's target bonus in 2016 was 120% of base salary.
-The other NEOs' target bonus was 80% of base salary.
-Corporate financial performance accounted for 70% of the annual incentive bonus and was measured against challenging targets for revenue, operating income, diluted earnings per share, ROIC and free cash flow.
+As in prior years, the former President and CEO's target bonus in 2017 was 120% of base salary and the other NEOs' target bonus was 80% of base salary.
+For 2017, the AIBP was comprised of corporate financial, safety and individual performance components:

+Corporate Financial Performance: This component accounted for 70% of the annual incentive bonus and was measured against challenging targets for revenue, operating income, diluted earnings per share, ROIC and free cash flow.
 The ROIC performance objective is also used as a performance measure for the Performance Share Units ("PSUs") as it mitigates risk between short- and long-term performance on invested capital.
-The Board of Directors is of the view that its chosen corporate financial performance objectives are appropriate for a capital-intensive business like CN.
+The Board of Directors is of the view that its chosen corporate financial performance objectives are appropriate for a capital-intensive business such as CN.

-Despite a decrease in total revenues mainly attributable to lower volumes of crude oil, coal and frac sand, and lower applicable fuel surcharge rates, CN's corporate financial performance for 2016 remained solid, with an aggregate performance exceeding target.
-Consequently, the Board of Directors assessed the performance of the Company at "partially exceeds", resulting in a corporate financial bonus factor of 115.5% (and 131% for NEOs and 180 other executives and senior management employees).
-The table showing the 2016 corporate financial performance objectives, as approved by the Board of Directors in January 2016, and the 2016 results can be found on page 42.
+As the economy strengthened in 2017, so did customer demand, and CN hit records in volumes, revenues and operating income, as well as in earnings per share in 2017.
+As a result, performance exceeded target for all metrics.
+Consequently, the Board of Directors assessed the performance of the Company at "exceeds", resulting in a corporate financial bonus factor of 150% (and 200% for 206 executives and senior management employees, including the NEOs).
+The table showing the 2017 corporate financial performance objectives, as approved by the Board of Directors in January 2017, and the 2017 results can be found on page 43.

-In 2016, a new safety component was introduced to the annual incentive bonus of all executive officers.
-The safety component accounted for 10% of the annual incentive bonus and was subject to the achievement of specific corporate safety accident and injury performance ratios.
-The Board of Directors assessed the corporate safety performance of the Company at "meets", resulting in a safety bonus factor of 100%.
-The table showing the 2016 corporate safety performance objectives, as approved by the Board of Directors in January 2016, and the 2016 results can be found on page 43.
+Corporate Safety Performance: This component accounted for 10% of the annual incentive bonus of executives and was subject to the achievement of challenging corporate safety accident and injury performance ratios.
+As a result of a slight deterioration of CN's safety performance in 2017 resulting from higher volumes, challenging operating conditions and the coming on board of new railroaders, the Board of Directors assessed the corporate safety performance of the Company at "does not meet", resulting in no payout for the safety bonus component.
+The table showing the 2017 corporate safety performance objectives, as approved by the Board of Directors in January 2017, and the 2017 results can be found on page 44.